Introducing Portfolio Shield™

 The momentum-algorithm uses the cumulative 6-month return because it gives investors the best return-to-risk ratio compared to other time frames.
 It generates a smoother, or less volatile return that more closely tracks the upside return of the S&P 500®.

 How Does It Work?

 The strategy is designed to allocate itself to the S&P 500®, Nasdaq-100, and Russell 2000 when the equity markets are rising.
-When the equity markets slow down or start to correct, the algorithm adjusts and replaces one of the equity positions with a long-term U.S. Treasury fund.
+When the equity markets slow down or start to correct, the algorithm adjusts and adds a long-term U.S. Treasury fund to the portfolio.
 The Treasury fund acts as a brake to reduce the downside risk of the portfolio when stocks go down.
 This works because when stocks fall, bonds typically rise.
 The bond allocation has the potential to offset a large portion of the fall in the equity allocation.
-Once the risk levels subside, the algorithm adjusts the portfolio back to the three equity funds.
+Once risk levels subside, the algorithm adjusts the portfolio back to the three equity funds.

 Why Are There Only Four Positions in the Model?

 The goal of Portfolio Shield™ is to beat the S&P 500® over a 3 year, or longer, time horizon.
 With that objective in mind, the equity allocation must be limited to indices that can match or outperform the S&P 500®, but with a mechanism to minimize downside risk.
 To mitigate risk when equities are falling, internal testing shows that one long-duration U.S. Treasury fund is effective at reducing the overall risk of the portfolio.

 How does It Compare to a Traditional Diversified Portfolio?